vmware-tanzu/build-image-action/CONTRIBUTING.md

 # Contributing to build-image-action

-_NOTE: This is a template document that requires editing before it is ready to use!_

 We welcome contributions from the community and first want to thank you for taking the time to contribute!

 Please familiarize yourself with the [Code of Conduct](https://github.com/vmware/.github/blob/main/CODE_OF_CONDUCT.md)